carbon-language/carbon-lang/mlir/docs/Interfaces.md

 #### DialectInterfaceCollection

 An additional utility is provided via `DialectInterfaceCollection`.
-This class allows for collecting all of the dialects that have registered a given interface within an instance of the `MLIRContext`.
+This class allows collecting all of the dialects that have registered a given interface within an instance of the `MLIRContext`.
 This can be useful to hide and optimize the lookup of a registered dialect interface.